aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/create-powerpoint-charts-aspose-slides-java/_index.md

 ## How do you create a PowerPoint presentation with a clustered column chart in Java?

-`Presentation` is the main class representing a PowerPoint file in memory. `addChart` adds a new chart shape to a slide, and `ChartType.ClusteredColumn` specifies a clustered column chart type.
-Load or instantiate a `Presentation` object, add a slide, then call `addChart` with `ChartType.ClusteredColumn` and the desired dimensions.
-This single flow creates a fully‑functional chart in under ten lines of code, handling all underlying XML structures automatically.
+Load a new `Presentation`, add a slide, and insert a clustered column chart in a single fluent call.
+The `Presentation` object represents the entire PowerPoint file in memory, while the `addChart` method creates a chart shape on the specified slide.
+Below are the core steps, which can be performed in under ten lines of code.

-### Step 1: Create the Presentation
+### Step 1: create the presentation

 The `Presentation` class is Aspose.Slides' top‑level object that represents a PowerPoint file in memory.

 ```java
 Presentation pres = new Presentation();
 ```

-### Step 2: Add a Clustered Column Chart
+### Step 2: add a clustered column chart

 Use the `addChart` method to insert a chart into your presentation.
 Specify its type, position (x and y coordinates), and size.

 ```java
 IChart chart = pres.getSlides().get_Item(0).getShapes().addChart(
     ChartType.ClusteredColumn, 10, 10, 400, 300);
 ```

-- **Parameters Explained**:
+- **Parameters explained**
-  - `ChartType.ClusteredColumn`: Defines the type of chart.
+  - `ChartType.ClusteredColumn` – selects the clustered column visual.
-  - `(10, 10)`: X and Y coordinates for positioning the chart on the slide.
+  - `(10, 10)` – X and Y coordinates (points) for the chart’s top‑left corner.
-  - `(400, 300)`: Width and height of the chart.
+  - `(400, 300)` – Width and height of the chart in points.

 ## How can you retrieve the data range of a chart in a PowerPoint presentation using Aspose.Slides for Java?

-`getChartData().getRange()` returns the Excel‑like cell range that backs the chart data.
-Call this method on the chart object; it returns a string such as "Sheet1!A1:B5" representing the exact range.
-This lightweight call avoids loading the full workbook and is perfect for quick validation or logging.
+Call `getChartData().getRange()` on the chart object; it instantly returns a string like `"Sheet1!A1:B5"` that mirrors the Excel‑style range backing the chart.
+This method provides a concise textual representation of the data source without loading the full workbook, making it ideal for logging, debugging, or quick validation in automated pipelines.

-### Step 1: Add a Clustered Column Chart
+### Step 1: add a clustered column chart

 Firstly, add a clustered column chart as described previously.

 ```java